rccordell/f20bbb/schedule.md

 ## A Key to the Schedule

 Following each day on the schedule are two letters in parentheses, which indicate our primary modalities for that day.
-The first letter indicates the class' location, physical or virtual; the second indicates its temporal dimensions. _Side note: teaching in these strange times is oddly philosophical._ Here's a full rundown:
+The first letter indicates the class' location, physical or virtual; the second indicates its temporal dimensions.
+As you likely know by now, by default NUFlex courses are expected to be synchronous and allow students to join in-person or remotely, but there will be some variation in this course.
+Here's a full rundown:

 + **R** = **Remote**.
-We will meet remotely, likely through zoom, or complete an activity remotely.
+I will join the class remotely, likely through Zoom, or we will  complete an activity remotely.
+If you are on campus, you should be able to join these classes from our NUFlex-enabled classroom.
 + **I** = **In-person**.
 If public health allows, students will have the option to meet in-person to complete an activity on campus.
 We will reserve these moments for high-impact course activities and we must be prepared to shift online if public health guidance changes.
 + **I/R** = **In-person/Remote**.
 Technically all in-person activities could be designated I/R, as students always have the option to join remotely under NUFlex.
 However, the I/R designation will appear on studio sessions, as each studio group can choose to meet together on campus—while following safety guidelines—or to meet remotely.
 + **S** = **Synchronous**.
 We will meet together during our regularly-scheduled course time.